 Time Format: Four 15-minute quarters; two minutes between quarters; 12 minute halftime.

-Time Outs: Each team may take two 45-second timeouts per half.
-A TV game has one timeout per half.
+Time Outs: Each team may take one timeout per half.

 Sudden Death Overtime: Games ending regulation play with a tie score are decided by a sudden death overtime period.
 Play continues until a goal is scored.
 More than one overtime period is played if necessary.

 8 Second Violation: Occurs when team on offense fails to advance the ball past midfield within 8 seconds after taking possession at their end.